Todor Todoroski

-Todor Todoroski (Тодор Тодороски; born 26 February 1999) is a Macedonian professional footballer who plays as a right-back.
+Todor Todoroski (Тодор Тодороски; born 26 February 1999) is a Macedonian professional footballer who plays as a right-back for Albanian club Flamurtari Vlorë.

 Club career

 Todoroski made his senior football debut on 20 April 2016 at the age of 17, by entering the game for Metalurg at the start of the second halftime in the First Macedonian Football League match against Renova.
 That season he went on to play two more games, which eventually brought him a transfer to FK Vardar in the following summer in 2016.
 Vardar initially signed him for their youth team, but in 2017 they eventually promoted him to the first team.
 Todor was regular in the upcoming 2017–18 and 2018–19 seasons, which caught the eye of Croatian side NK Osijek who decided to sign him at the beginning of 2019 to play for their second team.
 After successful 6 months playing for Osijek II in the Croatian Second Football League, in the summer of 2019 they decided to promote him to the first team.
 On 28 July 2019, he made his debut for the first Osijek team, having played the full game against Gorica in the second round of the 2019–20 Croatian First Football League.